thestar0/gdbplugns/gef/docs/commands/aslr.md

 [+] Disabling ASLR
 ```

-**Note**: This command cannot have effect on process already loaded, to which
+**Note**: This command cannot affect a process that has already been loaded, to
-GDB was attached later on.
+which GDB attached to later.
 The only way to disable this randomization is by
-setting to 0 the kernel variable `/proc/sys/kernel/randomize_va_space`.
+setting the kernel setting `/proc/sys/kernel/randomize_va_space` to 0..